cyrils/renogy-bt/README.md

 ## Data logging

-Supports logging data to local MQTT brokers like [Mosquitto](https://mosquitto.org/) or [Home Assistant](https://www.home-assistant.io/).
+Supports logging data to local MQTT brokers like [Mosquitto](https://mosquitto.org/) or [Home Assistant](https://www.home-assistant.io/) dashboards.
 You can also log it to third party cloud services like [PVOutput](https://pvoutput.org/).
-See `config.ini` for more details.
+See [config.ini](https://github.com/cyrils/renogy-bt1/blob/main/config.ini) for more details.
 Note that free PVOutput accounts have a cap of one request per minute.

 Example config to add to your home assistant `configuration.yaml`:
 ```yaml